Twelve Principal Tatchlan Faces banner

 His expression and state have to lead to the expression, ‘execution face.'
 It is as if he just witnessed a slaughter and is sprayed by the results.
 His Secondary Faces answer to Invocates for various troubling or painful tasks, such as notable deviations in the courses of The Common Desire.
 More often, they serve as guides to Invocates dispatched to ameliorate or dispose of Anomalies.
 This second task is generally unknown to the public but forms the bulk of Principal Face’s work.
 These Secondary Faces are also known to appear in the dreams of the bereaved.
 His name is often evoked in perilous times or as an exclamation of disgust.

 During his festival and at other times, those serving Muramal during dramas wear his Face, and a frame of black hair hanging down to his boots festooned with oval mirrors.
-Face Dancers at this festival are either males or Betweens for whom their male aspect predominates.
-This is one of the only times participants will see many Ochre Betweens in numbers.
-The women who live as men primarily take their place at this event to honour Muramal.
-(The following Face Day of Gavaduru, is where the Ochre Betweens, who are men living the life of women, will be present).
+Face Dancers at this festival are either males or Betweens whose male aspect predominates.
+This is one of the few times participants will see many Ochre Betweens in numerical form.
+The women who live as men primarily attend this event to honour Muramal.
+(The following Face Day of Gavaduru is where the Ochre Betweens, who are men living the life of women, will be present).
 Muramal Face Dancer’s costume often has a curving red tail with a long mirror attached to the tip.
-During his dance, he often stops before the crowd so they may catch a glimpse of their Face reflecting from his body.
-He also wears a series of bells unique to him, which gives a sharp, dark tone when chimed during his dances.
+During his dance, he often stops before the crowd so they may catch a glimpse of their Face reflected in his body.
+He also wears a series of bells unique to him, which produce a sharp, dark tone when they chime during his dances.

 Muramal Bestowals